-And with each transition, especially the one to being a business owner, there was just an enormous learning curve.
+And with each transition, especially the one to be a business owner, there was just an enormous learning curve.
 It is easy to assume that consulting teaches you everything.

 This is just something to keep in mind.

-I love your phrase of "If segmenting is the key to solving a case, then networking is the key to getting an interview from a non-target school."
+I love your phrase, “If segmenting is the key to solving a case, then networking is the key to getting an interview from a non-target school.”

 Now, let me explain why it’s true.